Starbond70/Easy_notes-Demo/README.md

 # EasyNotes - Student Notes Sharing Platform

-A comprehensive student notes sharing platform built with React.js and Firebase, designed to help students organize, share, and discover academic notes in a structured manner.
+A comprehensive student notes sharing platform built with React.js and Express.js + MongoDB, designed to help students organize, share, and discover academic notes in a structured manner.

 ## 🎯 Project Overview